 Some patients may also benefit from an appetite stimulant such as Entyce (capromorelin) or mirtazapine, but this is not often necessary.
-If you want to try CBD oil, that's fine too.
-In dogs, Cerenia is likely more effective, so give Cerenia first.
-If Cerenia is not effective on its own after a few hours you can consider trying CBD oil.
 It's always best to avoid trying two new medications at exactly the same time.

 When you finally introduce food, you can offer him his normal diet, or consider something bland but palatable such as boiled chicken and rice.
 He may not yet feel well enough to eat his regular food, so tempting him with something more enticing may encourage eating.
 Be certain to avoid foods that are high in fat during this time since they can be a trigger for pancreatitis.

 If your dog still won't eat at that point, again try chicken and rice, try other bland but palatable people food, try canned food, try baby food, or even cat food.
 There are occasions (especially for a dog receiving chemotherapy) when dogs develop an aversion to the taste of metal.
 Consider offering food on a paper plate or in a glass or ceramic dish to determine if your dog has developed this aversion.